“No one should tell you the end of your story when you have only just started.”

 A piece of Forum Theatre originally devised with West Sussex County Youth Theatre.
 The audience were asked to interact with three young students who all have the potential to become involved in an act of violent extremism inspired by a social or political cause.
 Devised by the company.
 Directed by Alex Cooke and Suha Al-Khayyat.

 16-year old Hannah is trapped in a coma from a motorbike accident.
-As she receives treatment in intensive care, the audience see her grandmother cope with her own guilt for secrets she has kept – and Hannah coming to terms with the grief of losing her own mother when she was eight.
+As she receives treatment in intensive care, her grandmother copes with her own guilt for the secrets she has kept.
 Written by Dawn Garrigan.
-Directed by Alex Cooke & Liz Sacre.
-Funded by Arts Council England.

 A physical theatre piece telling the story of teenagers Kim and Danny as they come to terms with Kim’s pregnancy and the inevitable changes that followed.
 Written by Liz Sacre.
 Directed by Kate Holdom.